artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 Each of these tools provides the functionality to perform protocol-based load testing.
 These tools are written in a variety of different languages and vary in the way a user would create and run tests.
 JMeter has limited scripting capabilities; tests are composed primarily through a GUI whereas Gatling and k6 tests must be written as scripts in the prescribed language.
 For example, k6 tests are written entirely in JavaScript and Gatling tests are written in a domain-specific language (DSL).

-{{< figure src="../assets/fig2_1.png" caption="Figure 2.1 Comparison chart of three prominent load testing tools: JMeter, Gatling, and k6 [cite 1]" >}}
+{{< figure src="../assets/fig2_1.png" caption="Figure 2.1 Comparison chart of three prominent load testing tools: JMeter, Gatling, and k6 ¹" >}}

 A consideration when comparing local open source solutions is memory requirements.
 In Figure 2.1, the max traffic generation capability results, measured in requests per second (RPS), are based on each tool running on the same hardware.
 Max traffic generation capability is closely tied to memory usage.
-Generally, a higher number of requests per second correlates to lower memory usage.
+A tool that is more resource efficient will be able to perform a higher number of requests while using less memory.
 With such varying memory usage amounts it is important to understand the capabilities of an individual machine before performing tests.

 ### 2.2 Limitations of using open source solutions locally